gersteinlab/MOAT/README.txt

 Furthermore, [algo] specifies which permutation algorithm to use: [a] for MOAT-a and [v] for MOAT-v.
 The [parallel] flag indicates whether to use the OpenMPI-accelerated version [y] (recommended) or the much slower single CPU version [n].
 Finally, the [ncpu] option gives the user control over the number of CPU cores to use in the parallel version.
 This parameter can be omitted, in which case MOAT-v will automatically use all available CPU cores.
 This can also be achieved by setting --ncpu to MAX.
 Alternatively, the user can specify any number between 2 and the maximum number of cores available.

-Using run_moat in this way will produce the permuted variant datasets, but to obtain annotation p-values, an additional program must be run: p_value_emp
+Using run_moat in this way will produce the permuted variant datasets, but to obtain annotation p-values, an additional program must be run: p_value_emp (explained further down)

+NOTE: MOAT-v relies on the "bigWigAverageOverBed" program to retrieve precomputed Funseq scores.
+The 64-bit Linux version is provided with the MOAT distribution, but if you need another version, other versions are available from:

+http://genome.ucsc.edu/goldenpath/help/bigWig.html (scroll to end of page)

+Additionally, the use of the Funseq options will result in the generation of a temporary "funseq" directory in the MOAT directory.
+Therefore, if you attempt to run multiple instances of MOAT-v, this will likely cause the data interference between the instances, thereby corrupting the results.
+We recommend you clone the MOAT source code to another directory for parallel runs.

+2) Input formats

+[blacklist file]
+Tab-delimited columns: (chr, start, stop)
+Extra columns are ignored.

+[variant file]
+Tab-delimited columns: (chr, start, stop, reference allele, alternate allele) Extra columns are ignored.

+3) Output format

+[output directory]
+Files consist of tab-delimited columns: (chr, start, stop, reference allele, alternate allele, Funseq score (optional))

+4) Calculation of p-values

+An additional program must be used after running MOAT-v to obtain p-values: p_value_emp

 Usage: p_value_emp [variant file] [annotation file] [prohibited regions file] [permutation variants' directory] [output file] [funseq option] [funseq mode]